 A few notes when preparing Swiss chard: Like spinach, chard contains a lot of grit.
 Take care to wash the leaves thoroughly in several changes of water.
 If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in homemade chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
 If you use red or rainbow chard, the color may bleed and stain the leeks.–David Leite

-If you know Leite’s Culinaria well, you’ll know that we don’t hold with anything too frilly.
-It’s not our style.
-In keeping with that, this tart recipe starts with a good, old-fashioned shortcrust pastry, which you can easily make in the food processor, but it adds fragrant rosemary and thyme to the dough for extra flavor.
-The filling is just as humble: an earthy combination of leeks and chard, topped with a simple whisked egg mixture, then dotted with ingredients you can find in any grocery store.
-Nothing elusive, or elite, but when you put it all together, something rather sophisticated emerges from the oven.
-It’s fancy, alright, but never froufou.
+Those of you who know Leite’s Culinaria know that we don’t care for anything too frilly or fussy or froufrou.
+It’s just not our style.
+In keeping with that, this tart recipe starts with a good old-fashioned shortcrust pastry, which you can easily make in the food processor, that’s embellished with a simple pinch of fresh rosemary and thyme.
+The filling is equally humble.
+It’s just an earthy combination of leeks and chard with eggs and a few ingredients you can find in any grocery store.
+Nothing elusive or elite.
+But when you put it all together, something rather sophisticated emerges from the oven.
+It’s fancy, alright, but not froufou.